 The HIGHSPEED 4 seen arriving in Piraeus.
-She has spent her entire career in Greece, having operated for Hellenic Seaways' predecessors (Minoan Flying Dolphins, later known as Hellas Flying Dolphins) and for Hellenic Seaways since their respective establishments.
-Moreover, she has served the Cyclades area in every single summer since her arrival in Greece in 2000.
+She has spent her entire career in Greece, having operated for Hellenic Seaways and previously under the latter's predecessors (Minoan Flying Dolphins and later Hellas Flying Dolphins).
+Moreover, she has served the Cyclades during every single summer season since her arrival in Greece in 2000.

 The HIGHSPEED 4 passing by me in order to head towards her docking spot in Piraeus.

 Th HIGHSPEED 4 on her way towards the E7 gate in Piraeus.